HEIC Converter for Mac: 3 Easy Methods (2026)

 Choose destination and click Save

 Batch conversion in Preview: Select multiple HEIC files in Finder, right-click → Open With → Preview.
 Then go to Edit → Select All, then File → Export Selected Images.
+For easier batch conversion, try our online batch converter.

 Create a Quick Action to convert HEIC files with a right-click.